 The Academy of the Social Sciences in Australia was established in 1971 to recognise and champion excellence in the social sciences and to provide evidence-based advice on a range of social policy issues.

-The Academy comprises of an elected Fellowship of almost 700 distinguished Australian social science researchers and professionals who work together to:
+The Academy comprises of an elected Fellowship of over 700 distinguished Australian social science researchers and professionals who work together to:

 - Provide advice to governments on issues of national importance;

 - Promote understanding and awareness of the social sciences; and